Tony Birch

 Tony Birch (born c.1957) is an Aboriginal Australian author, academic and activist.
-He regularly appears on ABC local radio and Radio National shows and at writers’ festivals.
+He regularly appears on ABC Local Radio and Radio National shows and at writers’ festivals.
 He was head of the honours programme for creative writing at the University of Melbourne before becoming the first recipient of the Dr Bruce McGuinness Indigenous Research Fellowship at Victoria University in Melbourne in June 2015.

 In 2017, he became the first Indigenous writer to win the Patrick White Award.
-His 2019 novel The White Girl won the 2020 Indigenous Writers' Prize in the New South Wales Premier's Literary Awards.
+His 2019 novel The White Girl won the 2020 Indigenous Writers' Prize of the New South Wales Premier's Literary Awards.

-Background, early life and education
+Early life

-Birch's maternal great-grandfather was an Afghan who migrated to Australia in 1890, who had to get exemption from the Immigration Restriction Act 1901 to take his wife home to meet the family.
+Birch's maternal great-grandfather was an Afghani who migrated to Australia in 1890, who had to get exemption from the Immigration Restriction Act 1901 to take his daughter to the Punjab to meet his family.
 He also has Barbadian convict (James "Prince" Moodie, transported to Tasmania for 14 years for "disobedience") and Aboriginal heritage.

-Birch was born around 1957 and has grown up around Fitzroy, a working-class suburb of Melbourne once considered a slum.
-After being expelled from school for the second time, he left school aged 15 and became a telegram boy on a bicycle.
+Birch was born around 1957 and grew up around Fitzroy, a working-class suburb of Melbourne then considered a slum.
+After being expelled from school for the second time, he left school aged 15 and became a telegram boy.

+Education

+After spending a decade as a firefighter, Birch attended the University of Melbourne as a mature student when he was 30 years old.
+He was the first Aboriginal student to graduate with a degree in history from the University of Melbourne, and the first to receive a Master of Arts in Creative Writing.

+In 2004 he was awarded the University of Melbourne Chancellor's Medal for the best PhD in Humanities and Creative Arts for his 2003 thesis "'Framing Fitzroy': contesting and (de)constructing place and identity in a Melbourne suburb".

 Career

-After spending a decade as a firefighter, Birch attended the University of Melbourne as a mature student when he was 30 years old.
-He was the first Aboriginal student to graduate with a degree in History from the University of Melbourne, and the first to receive an MA in Creative Writing.
-He taught Aboriginal history for several years before switching to Creative Writing.
-In 2003 he was awarded the Chancellor's Medal for the best PhD in Arts.
-During this period, Birch also worked as the Senior Indigenous Curator for Southeastern Australia at Museum Victoria.
+He taught Aboriginal history for several years before switching to writing.
+Birch also worked as a senior curator for the Bunjilaka Aboriginal Cultural Centre at Melbourne Museum.

-Birch has appeared on ABC radio on shows such as Conversations with Richard Fidler, Life Matters and RN Afternoons.
+Birch has appeared on ABC radio on shows such as Conversations, Life Matters and RN Afternoons.

 In 2015 he became the first recipient of the Dr Bruce McGuinness Indigenous Research Fellowship at Victoria University in Melbourne.
 His work involves academic research, creative writing projects, student mentoring, lecturing and community engagement.

-In 2019 he published The White Girl.
+In 2019 he published the novel The White Girl.

 Birch was appointed to the Boisbouvier Chair in Australian Literature at the University of Melbourne in December 2022.

 Activism

-Birch is active in a variety of political and social movements, including climate justice, climate change, refugee-related issues and Indigenous issues.
+Birch is active in a variety of political and social movements, including climate justice, refugee issues and Indigenous issues.
 His novels integrate themes affecting Indigenous people, such as colonial oppression, dispossession, the Stolen Generations, and generational violence.
-He donates a portion of any prize money to the Indigenous youth organisation dedicated to climate justice, Seed.
+He donates a portion of profits and prize money he receives to Seed Mob, an Indigenous youth organisation dedicated to climate justice.